SingleApplication

 Note: If your Primary Instance is terminated a newly launched instance will replace the Primary one even if the Secondary flag has been set.*

-There are three examples provided in this repository:
+There are five examples provided in this repository:

 examples/basic